 And a call for resiliency against judgement—not letting it stop us from living our lives in a way that feels fully expressed and sacred to who we truly are.

-May we all be part of creating safe spaces and women’s circles that will help turn the tide from judgement to connection.
+May we all be part of creating safe spaces and women’s circles that will help turn the tide from judgment to connection.

 I’d love it if you shared your thoughts on judgement in the comments below, sister.
 Let’s keep this conversation flowing.